krsiakdaniel/movies-old/README.md

 ## 📚 Study plan

-This project and my [study plan](study-plan.md) show what I learnt about JavaScript, TypeScript, React and other things.
+My [study plan](study-plan.md) shows what I learnt about JavaScript, TypeScript, React and other technologies.

 ## 📆 Project board